 Operational Compliance and Internal Audit Outsource / Co-Source

-- Implementing GRC systems, co-source/outsources arrangements or special project assistance such as provider audits or coding and billing auditing.
+- Implementing GRC systems, co-source/outsources arrangements, or special project assistance such as provider audits or coding and billing auditing.

 Many of our clients’ executive teams and Boards have asked us to help mature their risk organization and transform how they manage risks.
-Aside from our standard approach to assessing an organization’s risk management activities, we can dig deeper beyond the standard CMS and OIG risk management assessments to include reviewing risk culture, a health system’s net operating losses, find root cause of decreasing premium and patient revenues, as well as the onset of Own Risk and Solvency Assessment (ORSA) reporting.
+Aside from our standard approach to assessing an organization’s risk management activities, we can dig deeper beyond the standard CMS and OIG risk management assessments to include reviewing risk culture, a health system’s net operating losses, finding the root cause of decreasing premium and patient revenues, as well as the onset of Own Risk and Solvency Assessment (ORSA) reporting.

-Our assessments not only help a client mature their ERM and operational risk programs, but also help them better stem-out losses, provide insights on how to successfully compete, as well as comply with ORSA, CMS, OIG, etc.
+Our assessments not only help a client mature their ERM and operational risk programs but also help them better stem-out losses, provide insights on how to successfully compete, as well as comply with ORSA, CMS, OIG, etc.

-Here’s one example engagement: The executive team and Board of a complex health system asked us to conduct an ERM cultural survey.
+Here’s one example of engagement: The executive team and Board of a complex health system asked us to conduct an ERM cultural survey.
 The scope was to assess the organization’s readiness to implement a more robust risk management function and conduct a comprehensive enterprise risk assessment.